www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

         * [x] English version
         * [x] Links to these from `About this site` at personal website.
         * [x] Shrink project goals back to initial goals of the past.
-    * [ ] Create help page for editor.
+    * [x] Create help page for editor.  -> This is not done, because this will be solved via a [no code editor](../features/2024-05-31-create-no-code-gel-editor.md).
-        * [ ] Create documentation guidelines.
+        * [x] Create documentation guidelines. -> Not done.
-            * [ ] Each document is specific to certain groups.
+            * [x] Each document is specific to certain groups. -> Not done.
-            * [ ] All documentation structure is centered around most uninformed user.
+            * [x] All documentation structure is centered around most uninformed user. -> Not done.
-        * [ ] Create a second document describing the currently implemented problems and problems soon to be implemented.
+        * [x] Create a second document describing the currently implemented problems and problems soon to be implemented. -> Not done.
-        * [ ] Consider using a chat bot like support system, in order to avoid clutter in editor.
+        * [x] Consider using a chat bot like support system, in order to avoid clutter in editor.
           Maybe a general project/art concept like a `net.splitcells.network.support` might be useful here.
-          Consider it the main thing, representing the project for users like a virtual assistant.
+          Consider it the main thing, representing the project for users like a virtual assistant. -> Not done.
     * [x] Make it easier for uniformed visitors to understand and use the website's features on the static personal website.
         * [x] https://splitcells.net/net/splitcells/martins/avots/website/info/about-this-site.html
         * [x] Make a better description and title for the changelog.
         * [x] Mark Network documentation as developer documentation.
           -> Change this to `Splitcells Network Documentation` in order to avoid clutter.
-* [ ] Consider talking to schools directly.
 * [x] Allow controlling access to live server via username and password.
     * [x] Provide optional basic authentication in web server.
     * [x] Provide user dictionary option for web server.